kosamad/the-meadow-project/README.md

 </details>

-<details><summary>Shop (shop app, shop.html)</summary>
+<details><summary>Shop (Shop app)</summary>

 ![shop.html](documentation/final/shop-screens.PNG)

-The shop page serves as a central hub where users can browse through the products offered by The Meadow Project.
+The shop page (shop.html) serves as a central hub where users can browse through the products offered by The Meadow Project.
 The opening paragraph highlights the site's commitment to quality and flexibility, aiming to entice users and encourage purchases.

 Initially, both products and events are displayed together, showcasing all items available in the shop.
 Each item is presented with its image, name (friendly), and price (will be medium for products) in a clean, easy-to-read format.